 If the Student Support Team is confident that every possible strategy, intervention and accommodation have been exhausted within the classroom and school levels of support, then this team, along with the teacher, refers the student to district or external agencies such as speech language pathologists, behaviour specialists or psychologists to engage their supports for the student and family.

 As the third layer, the District team may also use the same processes and structures that are used in the Collaborative Team Meetings (i.e. norms, common set of notes, celebrations, visual board, etc.).
 When a student is referred to the District Team (i.e. Learning Support Services, Inclusive Services, etc.) the team adds the student to their District board for discussion.

 In my experience at the district level, supports are often stretched by limited available staffing and extraordinary numbers of requests for support.
 When a Student Support Team is engaged through specific structures and processes, it reduces the need for supports from the district.
 This makes the specialized supports more accessible for those who really need them.

-Throughout the next few months, I will be writing a number of blogs to describe this layered approach of supports as well as provide some tools and templates to guide this work.
 We know with enhanced collaborative structures we not only meet the needs of more students but we provide opportunities to build collective capacity within school teams.

 Shrek: That’ll do, Donkey.
 That’ll do.